oxou/oxou.github.io/data/post/mozilla-firefox-launch-option-for-profiles/index.md

 ### Windows

-Right click on the Desktop, New -> Shortcut, specify the absolute path for `firefox.exe` and then append the parameters as shown above, go Next and specify the name of the shortcut, done.
+Right click on the Desktop, New -> Shortcut, specify the absolute path for `firefox.exe` and then append the parameters as shown above **without** `& disown`, go Next and specify the name of the shortcut, done.

 ### Linux